 Could you give us a little bit of background with regards to your daughter’s birth?
 How your experience was?

 I had a perfectly healthy, normal pregnancy until 27 weeks when I suddenly blacked out when driving my car.
 Fortunately, I was unhurt and as a precaution, I was taken to hospital and found to have very high blood pressure, I was kept in hospital for a few days as I was showing signs of pre-eclampsia.

 This was the first time I had heard of pre-eclampsia and I was quite frightened and very worried.

-I was allowed home for the weekend, however when the midwife visited, the protein in my urine was a great concern and I was advised to go straight back to hospital.
+I was allowed home for the weekend, however, when the midwife visited, the protein in my urine was a great concern and I was advised to go straight back to the hospital.